enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 ## Completion

 Congratulations!
 You have successfully deployed a user interface for our users on S3.
-In the next module you will learn how to replicate this app to a second region and configure automatic failover using Route53.
+In the next module you will learn how to configure active/active using Route53.

 Module 3: [Configure Active-Active Route53](../3_Route53/README.md)